 1. Watching the summer sunset from your seat at the Opera

 And then there's the show, the world-famous Santa Fe Opera!
-Thanks to the theater’s open-air adobe design, Santa Fe’s splashy sunsets and endless night skies serve as the backdrop to the Opera’s five seasonal productions.
+Thanks to the theater’s open-air design, Santa Fe’s splashy sunsets and endless night skies serve as the backdrop to the Opera’s five seasonal productions.
 Which will you watch—the performance or the sunset?

 2. Getting lost among the galleries on Canyon Road